ImperialCollegeLondon/lean-maths-examples/src/limits-of-sequences/HINTS.md

 For `tendsto_mul` the maths proof I formalised went via proving that `λ n, (a n - t) * (b n - u)` tended to zero first.

+For `tendto_unique` you need the killer epsilon for the contradiction.